-With access to Lake Wisconsin, the Summer Oaks Boat Landing provides ample parking with opportunities to catch smallmouth and largemouth bass, northern pike, walleye, panfish, trout, catfish, musky and sturgeon.
+With access to Lake Wisconsin, the Summer Oaks Boat Landing provides ample parking with opportunities to catch smallmouth and largemouth bass, northern pike, walleye, panfish, catfish, musky, and sturgeon.
 This landing also includes a park-and-ride for the snowmobile trail.
-A bathroom is provided during the summer months and an entrance fee is required.
+A bathroom is provided during the summer months and an entrance fee is required for motorized vehicles.